JetBlue founder launches 'world's nicest airline'

 This rendering shows the Breeze A220 aircraft that will serve mid-size markets.

-courtesy Breeze Airways
+Courtesy Breeze Airways

 Initially, Breeze will target mid-sized US city pairs that don't currently have nonstop service.
 "Breeze will fly non-stop service between places currently without meaningful or affordable service," said Neeleman, Breeze's CEO and president, in a press release.